 Carl Schmid has been a national policy and advocacy leader in the HIV community for over 20 years.
 He spent 16 years with The AIDS Institute, serving as its Deputy Executive Director.
 In December 2019, he formed the HIV+Hepatitis Policy Institute, which promotes quality and affordable healthcare for people living with or at risk of HIV, hepatitis, and other serious and chronic health conditions.

 Mr. Schmid leads advocacy efforts to ensure domestic HIV and hepatitis programs are based on sound public policy and fully funded.
 He has expertise in healthcare financing systems, including Medicaid and Medicare, and leads efforts to ensure that the Affordable Care Act meets the needs of beneficiaries, including prescription medications.

-In December 2018, he was appointed Co-Chair of the Presidential Advisory Council on HIV/AIDS (PACHA) and serves as a consumer representative to the National Association of Insurance Commissioners.
+From December 2018 to August 2021 he served as Co-Chair of the Presidential Advisory Council on HIV/AIDS (PACHA).
+He currently serves as a member of PACHA and as a consumer representative to the National Association of Insurance Commissioners.